 Today the coordinates identified here are near the center of a small airfield, Krems-Langenlois Airport, located roughly 4.5 km north of Krems, Austria.

-Here is a link to that location in the web-based Google Earth that works only in a few browsers (Firefox, Chrome, Edge) at the present time.
-You can try it if yours is one of those browsers: try it.
-The link takes a few seconds to load and then takes you to the location.
+Here is a link to that location in the web-based Google Earth.
+It might not work in all browsers.
+Try it to see if it works with your browser: try it.
+If a window appears with a button labeled "Explore Google Earth," click the button.
 The given coordinates will be located at the center of your screen.
 Zoom out a little bit to get a better understanding of the lay of the land.

 You can also visit this page to see the exact location of Stalag 17B using an interactive overlay.